Kreyren/wng/README.md

 Then run your script with `wng build --custom`

-### Use WNG api !
+### Wngbuild library

-Wng api provides some useful features to compile your project
+Wngbuild library provides some useful features to compile your project

 It is available in Ruby and Python